chanzuckerberg/cellxgene/docs/REST_API.md

 - 406 - Not Acceptable (accept-type unacceptable MIME type)
 - 400 - Bad Request - malformed filter

 **Response body:** contents of the filtered dataframe, in primary-axis-major order, encoded as a dense matrix (eg, `/data/obs` will return data by observation).
 Data is preceded by a list of secondary axis indices, using the same index encoding as Index Filters (ie, an array of indices and/or index ranges).
 In JSON, this will be encoded as an array of indices with key obs or var; in CSV, this will be the header of the CSV response body.
+In both encodings, data will be sorted by index (both primary and secondary axis).

 Example JSON response to a request which has filtered by annotation value: